Gardening and Plant Theme for Preschool

 Have the kids plant many kinds of seeds in egg cartons and see which ones sprout the fastest and which plants grow the tallest.

 If you have a garden, help kids plant seeds and seedlings in the garden.
-Here are some tips to help with very young kids.

 If you don’t have a garden, how about using a 5-gallon bucket outside with a few holes drilled in the bottom for a container to grow things in.
 You could grow a tomato plant (cherry tomato would be best), some radishes, some carrots, and a whole world of other choices in a bucket.
 Just make sure you get good potting mix and water it regularly.